TAPTRv3: Spatial and Temporal Context Foster Robust Tracking of Any Point in Long Video: Abstract

 \section{Abstract}

-In this paper, we present {\methodname}, which is built upon TAPTRv2 to improve its point tracking robustness in long videos.
-TAPTRv2 is a simple DETR-like framework that can accurately track any point in real-world videos without requiring cost-volume. {\methodname} improves TAPTRv2 by addressing its shortage in querying high quality features from long videos, where the target tracking points normally undergo increasing variation over time.
+In this paper, built upon TAPTRv2, we present {\methodname}.
+TAPTRv2 is a simple yet effective DETR-like point tracking framework that works fine in regular videos but tends to fail in long videos. {\methodname} improves TAPTRv2 by addressing its shortcomings in querying high-quality features from long videos, where the target tracking points normally undergo increasing variation over time.
 In {\methodname}, we propose to utilize both spatial and temporal context to bring better feature querying along the spatial and temporal dimensions for more robust tracking in long videos.
-For better spatial feature querying, we present {\spatialfull} ({\spatial}), which leverages surrounding spatial context to enhance the quality of attention scores when querying image features.
-For better temporal feature querying, we introduce {\temporalfull} ({\temporal}) to conduct temporal attention to all past frames while considering their corresponding visibilities, which effectively addresses the feature drifting problem in TAPTRv2 brought by its RNN-like long-temporal modeling. {\methodname} surpasses TAPTRv2 by a large margin on most of the challenging datasets and obtains state-of-the-art performance.
-Even when compared with methods trained with large-scale extra internal data, {\methodname} is still competitive.
+For better spatial feature querying, we identify that off-the-shelf attention mechanisms struggle with point-level tasks and present {\spatialfull} ({\spatial}). {\spatial} introduces spatial context into the attention mechanism to enhance the quality of attention scores when querying image features.
+For better temporal feature querying, we introduce {\temporalfull} ({\temporal}), which conducts temporal attention over past frames while considering their corresponding visibilities.
+This effectively addresses the feature drifting problem in TAPTRv2 caused by its RNN-like long-term modeling. {\methodname} surpasses TAPTRv2 by a large margin on most of the challenging datasets and obtains state-of-the-art performance.
+Even when compared with methods trained on large-scale extra internal data, {\methodname} still demonstrates superiority.
+Project page: \url{taptr.github.io}